 Conference recalls that The Helena Kennedy Centre for International Justice has found that all Polysilicon manufacturers in the Uyghur region have participated in labour transfer programmes and/or are supplied by raw materials that have.
-The scale of forced labour is such that it is impossible to source from the Uyghur region without risking being part of a supply chain that uses modern slavery, especially as the Chinese government simply do not allow for proper transparency and reporting.
+The

 Conference further notes that according to Human Rights Watch, the pervasive nature of forced labour across the Uyghur region makes [human rights] "due diligence assessments impossible."
 The Ethical Trading Initiative also makes it clear that traditional due diligence in this region simply will not work: "Audits conducted within the XUAR (Xinjiang Uyghur Autonomous Region) cannot be relied upon and there must be a presumption of a high risk of forced labour in any workplace located within the region."